SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_VSPP.md

 #### HTTP connection

-This driver also uses a HyperText Transfer Protocol (HTTP) connection to the management node:
+This connector also uses a HyperText Transfer Protocol (HTTP) connection to the management node:

 HTTP CONNECTION: